David Byerman: Director of the Legislative Research Commission

 Byerman assumed office on October 1, 2015, taking the helm of an agency that had been racked by a sexual harassment scandal and poor management practices.
 Citing a highly professional workforce, Byerman expressed early optimism in a full recovery for the agency.
 He wrote an op-ed less than a week into his tenure, which was widely run in every major newspaper in the state, in which he was widely quoted saying that LRC needed to "get its swagger back."
-Byerman assumed office on October 1, 2015 and currently makes $141,750 a year under a contract extension announced in September 2017.
+Byerman assumed office on October 1, 2015.

 After over a year in office, Byerman was credited by Senate President Robert Stivers with making progress in addressing policy issues at LRC.
 In his first two months with the agency, over 125 employees scheduled one-on-one meetings with the director.
 He has moved to shore up internal LRC communications, establishing a daily internal news bulletin, launching a bimonthly newsletter, and establishing a social media presence under the handle @DirectorLRC.
 He also changed a longtime policy where employees were awarded a set number of comp time hours at the sole discretion of the Director, opting instead to adopt a "one for one" comp time approach.

 In August 2016, Byerman presented, and the Legislative Research Commission approved, an employee classification plan.
 This established—for the first time in the agency's history—formal job descriptions for all positions and a formal organizational structure.
 For years, LRC employees operated without clearly explained procedures for advancement or pay increases, with the staff feeling that many decisions were being made arbitrarily by previous directors.
 Then House Speaker Greg Stumbo gave Byerman's plan high marks, saying it was a good plan that addressed longstanding issues documented by the National Conference of State Legislatures.
-Byerman plans to implement performance evaluations based on the classification plan.
+Byerman planned to implement performance evaluations based on the classification plan.